 Is support or special accommodations automatically transferable from school or matric?

 No, these are not automatically transferable.
 When you start your academic career at the University, you should submit a new application that follows the guidelines of the University.
 Once registered, log onto www.mymaties.com and find the Tests and Exams information under Studies.
 Go to the section that notes extra writing time.
-You will find documentation there that must be completed by you, your faculty and your practitioner (except the Faculty of Science).
+You will find documentation there that must be completed by you, your faculty and your practitioner.

 Will noting a disability exclude me from being accepted?